Postgraduate

 • This will account for the largest portion of your residency and will prepare you for the Royal College exam.

-• Performing common physiatric procedures.
-(Key items listed in EPA)
+• Performing common physiatric procedures

 • Leading inter-professional meetings.